railwayapp/docs/src/docs/reference/support.md

 ### Business Class Resource Limits

-For Business Class customers, Railway increases resource limits beyond the standard Pro limits on a need-based basis.
+For Business Class customers, Railway increases resource limits beyond the standard limits on a need-based basis.
 Contact the team through your dedicated communication channel to increase limits.

 ### Uptime Calculation